Rothfive/Tortoise_cloud/Training.md

 ### Changing Base Model

 In addition to finetuning the base model, you can specify what model you want to finetune, effectively finetuning finetunes.
-Theoretically, this is useful for finetuning off of language models to fit a specific voice.
+This is useful for finetuning off of language models to fit a specific voice.

-I have not got a chance to test this, as I mistakenly deleted my Japanese model, and I've been having bad luck getting it re-trained.

 ## Run Training